Julow/Unexpected-Keyboard/CONTRIBUTING.md

 ## Building the app

-The application doesn't use Gradle and it might be hard to use some features of Android Studio.
+The application uses Gradle and can be used with Android Studio, but using Android Studio is not required and the project can be build and operated by just using Gradle.

-Fortunately, there's not many dependencies:
+Fortunately, there are not many dependencies:
-- OpenJDK 8
+- OpenJDK 17
+- Python 3
 - Android SDK: build tools (minimum `28.0.1`), platform `30`

-- Make sure to have the `$ANDROID_HOME` environment variable set.
+If you don't use Android Studio, you probably have to inform Gradle about the location of your Android SDK.
+To do this, create the file `local.properties` in the directory of this repository and paste `sdk.dir=<location_of_android_home>` e.g. `sdk.dir=/home/user/Android/Sdk`.
+Android Studio does this automatically.

 For Nix users, the right environment can be obtained with `nix-shell ./shell.nix`.
 Instructions to install Nix are [here](https://nixos.wiki/wiki/Nix_Installation_Guide).